steaming-hot/steaming-hot/Survival analysis/readme.md

 After cross validation, the concordance index was of ~6.5, which means that the model predicts a little better than random.

-Although a prediction model is not reliable, we can still report the
+Although a prediction model is not reliable, we can still observe the prognostic factor, which are the coefficients comming from fitting.
+If a coefficient is greater than zero, then it contributes to a faster decline in survavility.
+The effect is the opposite for coefficients less than zero.

+Here we report a few of them: